• Skip to primary navigation

 You’ll surely be able to impress your family or guests with these little Korean delicacies.

-DSC 0960 - Saewu Ganghwe (Spring Onion Tied Shrimp and Asparagus)
+DSC 0960 - Saewu Ganghwe (Green Onion Tied Shrimp and Asparagus)

 If you are interested in trying more recipes with asparagus, consider the following: